Leoc76101111/AlfredTheButler/README.md

   - dump tracker info -- debug usage
   - manual trigger -- make alfred do task now (will teleport to cerrigar if not there)
 - Keep item in stash -- toggle to stash non-salvage non-sell inventory items (equipments only)
+### Display settings
+- Draw Status -- to enable the status on top left of screen
+- Draw Keep Items -- draw blue box around items that is set to keep in inventory
+- Draw Sell Items -- draw pink box around items that is set to sell in inventory
+- Draw Salvage Items -- draw orange box around items that is set to salvage in inventory
+- Various box sizing and offset settings to adjust depending on screen size similar to affix filter

 ### Explorer settings
 explorer settings similar to piteer (recommended to keep as default)